HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed

-In order to conduct a more in-depth investigation into the aforementioned phenomena in the attention mechanism, inter-group comparisons were conducted of the signed higher-order topological features, the quadruplet-level interaction signatures and two-dimensional void descriptors.
-These were captured by the model in both the patient and healthy control groups.
+In order to conduct a more in-depth investigation into the aforementioned phenomena in the attention mechanism, group comparisons were conducted of the signed higher-order topological features, the quadruplet-level interaction signatures and two-dimensional void descriptors using Mann–Whitney U tests \citep{83}.
+Results were corrected using Benjamini–Hochberg FDR correction \citep{82} for the 3 pairwise group comparisons.
 The ADNI dataset was used as an example.
-As demonstrated in Fig. \ref{Group difference comparison of the higher-order topological feature}, which presents a comparison of group differences in higher-order topological features, it was observed that the group differences in the quadruplet-level interaction signatures were found to be highly significant, with all statistical significance levels at $p<0.001$ compared to void descriptors.
+As demonstrated in Figure \ref{fig_4}(c), which presents a comparison of group differences in the number of signed higher-order topological features, it was observed that the group differences in the quadruplet-level interaction signatures were found to be highly significant.
 This finding is consistent with the results of our model visualisation.
 This phenomenon may be attributed to the disruption of HOIs within the brain during the progression of the disease, which in turn exerts an influence on the high-dimensional hole structures present within the brain.
 Furthermore, as the disease progresses, the number of positive quadruplets exhibits a gradual decrease, while the number of negative quadruplets initially decreases and subsequently increases.
-This finding suggests that during the transition from CN to MCI, there is a decline in synergistic interactions in the brain, whether positive or negative.
-Conversely, as the condition progresses from MCI to AD, brain regions have been observed to exhibit negatively synergistic interactions, concurrently reducing their excitability to preserve the functionality of diverse neural modules.
+This finding suggests that during the transition from CN to MCI, there is a decline in synergistic interactions in the brain, whether positive or negative, as brain communication becomes progressively disrupted.
+Conversely, as the condition progresses from MCI to AD, brain regions have been observed to exhibit more negatively synergistic interactions, concurrently reducing their excitability to preserve the functionality of diverse neural modules.
+This finding aligns with the reference stating that excitatory neurons in the brains of Alzheimer's patients suffer severe genomic damage \citep{75}.
 With regard to the number of voids, although no clear trend was observed in the progression of the disease, it was found that positive voids exhibited more significant inter-group differences compared to negative voids.
 This finding lends further support to the hypothesis that they exhibit higher levels of attention scores.
 Consequently, CN appears to utilise positive information to construct the whole-brain topological structure, whereas AD relies more heavily on negative information.
 These findings may offer a novel perspective on the pathological mechanisms underlying Alzheimer's disease.